Height discrimination: Sexual Attractiveness

-In the media
+In Media

 In 1987 the BBC comedy series A Small Problem imagined a totalitarian society in which people under the height of 5 ft were systematically discriminated against.
 The program attracted considerable criticism and complaints which accused the writers of reinforcing prejudice and of using offensive terms; the writers responded that their intention had been to show all prejudice was stupid and that height was chosen randomly.

 S&M Short and Male, a documentary aired in 2008, demonstrated the obstacles and bigotry that short statured men face every day in life, love and work.

+The 2019 teen romantic comedy Tall Girl tells the story of a 16-year-old girl who struggles in high school due to her height.

 Law

-Currently, there is one state in the United States of America, Michigan, that prohibits height discrimination.
-There is pending legislation introduced by Massachusetts Representative Byron Rushing which would add Massachusetts to the list.
-Two municipalities currently prohibit height discrimination: Santa Cruz, California, and San Francisco, California.
+In the US, Michigan is the one state that prohibits height discrimination.
+Three American cities currently prohibit height discrimination: Santa Cruz, California, San Francisco, California, and New York City; New York City prohibits it in employment, housing, and public accommodations.
 The District of Columbia prohibits discrimination based on personal appearance.
 Ontario, Canada, prohibits height discrimination under the human rights code.
-Victoria, Australia, prohibits discrimination based on physical features under the Equal Opportunity Act of 1995.
+Victoria, Australia, prohibits discrimination based on physical features, including height, under the Equal Opportunity Act of 2010.

-Examples of successful legal battles pursued against height discrimination in the workplace include a 2002 case involving highly qualified applicants being turned down for jobs at a bank because they were considered too short; a 2005 Swedish case involving an unfair height requirement for employment implemented by Volvo car company; and a 1999 case involving a Kohler Company informal practice not to consider women who applied for jobs unless they were at least 5 ft 4 in tall.
+Examples of successful legal battles pursued against height discrimination in the workplace include a 2002 case involving highly qualified applicants being turned down for jobs at a bank because they were considered too short; a 2005 Swedish case involving an unfair height requirement for employment implemented by Volvo; and a 1999 case involving a Kohler Company informal practice not to consider women who applied for jobs unless they were at least 5 ft 4 in tall.
 Height requirements for employment which are not a bona fide occupational requirement are becoming less common.
-In 2022 the Supreme Court of Spain ruled that height requirements for joining the National Police Corps must take into account the average height for each sex in the Spanish population, disallowing a previous height rule for women.
+In 2022, the Supreme Court of Spain ruled that height requirements for joining the National Police Corps must take into account the average height for each sex in the Spanish population, disallowing a previous height rule for women.

-Height and suicide in men
+Height and mental health in men

+Height is related to body image and does have an effect on the cognitive process.
+A study done involving spatial attention showed that people who were unhappy with their height were prone to looking quicker to short-associated words and tried to avoid attention to tall connected words because they could illicit negative feelings.
+Which could be caused when the participants with a dismal body image are exposed to their desired height, it creates an internal conflict, that they would like to lessen by facing away.
+This would potentially confirm agitation in individuals who are not satisfied with their height.